johnwcowan/pdp8x/arch.md

 Then repeat from the beginning.

-## Immediate value instruction

-If the 0x8000_0000 bit of IR is 1, set the 0x8000_0000 bit of IW to the 0x4000_0000 bit of IR.
-Then set AC to IR.
-The assembler mnemonic is IMM.

 ## Memory-referencing instructions

 If the value of OP is anything except 0x06 or 0x07,
-IR contains a memory-referencing instruction (MRI), all of which have the same format.
+IW contains a memory-referencing instruction (MRI), all of which have the same format.
 The Y register is set in a common way for all MRIs, and then the value of OP specifies exactly what to do with Y, memory locations, and the user-visible registers of the PDP-8/X.

-The first step is to determine an initial value of Y using the page bits of IR, which is the 0x0800 bit, and the 11 least significant bits of the IR, which are the 0x07FF bits.
+The first step is to determine an initial value of Y using the page bits of IW, which are the 0x0300_0800 bits, and the 11 least significant bits of the IW, which are the 0x07FF bits.

+ * If the page bits are 0x0, then set the 21 most significant bits of Y are set to the 21 most significant bits of PC, so that Y represents an address on the current page.

-If the page bit is 0, then the 21 most significant bits of Y are set to 0, so that Y represents an address on page zero.
-If the page bit is 1, Y will represent an address on the current page, and no special action needs to be taken.
+ * If the page bits are 0x0, then set the 21 most significant bits of Y are set to the 21 most significant bits of PC, so that Y represents an address on the current page.

+ * If the page bits are 0x0, then set the 21 most significant bits of Y to the 21 most significant bits of PC, so that
+   Y represents an address on the current page.

+ * If the page bits are 0x1, then set the 21 most significant bits of Y to the 21 most significant bits of SBASE, so that
+   Y represents an address on the base page.

+ * If the page bits are 0x2, then set the 21 most significant bits of Y are set to 0, so that
+   Y represents an address on page zero.

+ * If the page bits are 0x3, then set the 21 most significant bits of Y are set to the 21 most significant bits of BASE, so that Y represents an address on the stack page.

-The 11 least significant bits of IR are copied to the 11 least significant bits of Y.
+The 11 least significant bits of Y are set to the 11 least significant bits of IW.
+Then if the increment bit (tha is, 0x0400_0000) of IW is 1, then set M[IX0+IX] to M[IX0+IX] + 1.

-If the indirect bit (that is, the 0x1000 bit) of IR is 1, if Y is in the range 0000_0200 to 0000_02FF inclusive, set M[Y] to M[Y] + 1.
-In any case set Y to M[Y].
+If the indirect bit (that is, the 0x0800_0000 bit) of IW is 1, set Y to M[Y].
 This is called *indirect addressing*.
 If the indirect bit is 0, nothing is done.
 This is called *direct addressing*
 Any word in memory can be
 accessed indirectly, but only the 8 KW in the four special pages can be accessed directly.

-Then one of the following six cases is chosen:
+Then one of the following cases is chosen:

  * If OP is 0x0, then set AC to AC bitwise-ANDed with M[Y].
    The assembler mnemonic is AND.